4 Tips for Setting Reasonable Fitness Goals

 Routine cardio exercise is critical for maintaining a healthy heart.
 Find out three easy ways you can increase your cardiovascular health.
 Start your healthy habits with a free week of heart-pumping and fat-burning classes at your local Farrells.

 3 Ways to Improve Heart Health 1.
-Cardio Workouts Cardio exercise strengthens your heart by increasing your heart rate.
+Cardio Workouts Cardio exercise strengthens your heart by raising your heart rate.
 Your heart deploys more blood to your muscles as your heart rate goes higher.
 The increased blood flow causes a larger volume of blood returning to your heart.
 Over time, the higher blood volume enlarges the left ventricle, which is responsible for distributing oxygen-rich blood throughout your body.
 Your heart cavity can now retain and distribute a larger volume of blood, even when you’re resting.
 This lowers your blood pressure and lessens the amount of work your heart has to do.
 Related: What is Strength Training and Why is it Important?
 2. Heart Rate Tracking At Farrell’s West Des Moines, we track how efficient your workout is.
 We use Myzone, the industry-leading heart rate monitor, to measure activity during class.
 Exertion levels are watched throughout class to optimize member results.
 Our certified instructors keep class between 80-90 percent exertion during high-intensity periods.
 Active recovery periods are maintained at 60-70 percent intensity.
 Related: Why HIIT is Good for Losing Weight and Burning Fat 3.
 Nutrition Cardio workouts aren’t the only way to keep your heart strong.
 Nutrition also plays an essential role in preventative heart health.
 Some of the best foods to eat are: Colorful vegetables Leafy greens Fibrous fruits Nuts and seeds Fish high in omega-3 And don’t forget to schedule your regular check-ups with your doctor!
 Related: Carbs—Too Little or Too Much?
 Strengthen Your Heart with Farrell’s Proper nutrition and frequent exercise are essential for maintaining a healthy heart.
 Get started by signing up for a free week at Farrell’s West Des Moines.">